What do banks do?

 Passive Investments

-Passive Investments take a much more long term ‘buy and hold’ strategy, where the idea is to maximise returns by minimising buying and selling.
-Passive investing builds wealth gradually, rather than seeking to profit from short term price fluctuations in the way that active investing does.
+Passive Investments involve a long-term ‘buy and hold’ strategy, where the idea is to maximise returns by minimising buying and selling.
+Passive investing builds wealth gradually, rather than seeking to profit from short-term price fluctuations in the way that active investing does.

 minus sign